Saundra Meyer

-Saundra Meyer was a Democratic member of the Wyoming House of Representatives, representing the 49th district between 2007 and 2008.
+Saundra Meyer was a Democratic member of the Wyoming House of Representatives, representing the 49th district between 2007 and 2009.
 She previously served from 2001 through 2004.

 Meyer also represented the 15th district in the Wyoming Senate between 2009 and 2011.
+She was first appointed to state senate in 2009, following Ken Decaria's resignation.
+She resigned from the House to take her position in the state senate.